truenas/documentation/content/CORE/Storage/Pools/SLOGOverprovision.md

 ---
-title: "SLOG Overprovision"
+title: "SLOG Overprovisioning"
-weight: 80
+weight: 60
 ---

 Overprovisioning SLOG SSDs can be useful for many different scenarios.